Jean-Louis Comolli: Career

-Comolli was editor in chief of Cahiers du cinéma from 1966 to 1978, during which period he wrote the influential essays "Machines of the Visible" (1971) and "Technique and Ideology: Camera, Perspective, Depth of Field" (1971–72), both of which have been translated in English anthologies of film and media studies.
+During the same period, Comolli wrote the influential essays "Machines of the Visible" (1971) and "Technique and Ideology: Camera, Perspective, Depth of Field" (1971–72), which appeared in six installments between May 1971 and September 1972.
+As Fairfax notes, "Technique and Ideology" represents "one of the most rigorous efforts to apply Althusserian Marxist theory to a historical analysis of the development of the cinema," engaging in debates with theoretical trends as diverse as André Bazin's notion of ontological realism, the traditional film historiography of Georges Sadoul and Jean Mitry, the technicist positions of Jean-Patrick Lebel, and the Marxism of Cinéthique.
+Both essays have been translated in English anthologies of film and media studies, though prior to the Fairfax translation, "Technique and Ideology" had never received an integral English-language publication, having previously circulated only piecemeal across a number of different anthologies.
 This work was important in the discussion on apparatus theory, an attempt to rethink cinema as a site for the production and maintenance of dominant state ideology in the wake of May 1968.